 - "It is OK for me to feel uncomfortable"

 - "I am happy to be made the center of attention

 - "Even when I am the center of attention, I now feel calm and at ease"

 - "I will enjoy"

-Then you will start to associate these social situations, with being fun and enjoyable, which will leave you feeling more relaxed and confident.
+Learn to associate blushing and social situations, with being fun and enjoyable as this will leave you feeling more relaxed and confident.

 If you find yourself feel anxious and you're at the point of blushing, instead of freezing and panicking and telling yourself.

 "I don't want to blush, I must not blush"